-Sanó, Cruz homer as Twins top Indians 3-2 in series opener
+Twins get homers from Sanó, Cruz, top Indians 3-2 in opener

 TRAINER’S ROOM

 Twins: RHP Tyler Clippard could be sidelined for a few days — or wind up on the IL — after he was hit in the arm by a line drive Sunday.
-Manager Rocco Baldelli called the incident “frightening for him, for everybody watching.”
+Baldelli called the incident “frightening for him, for everybody watching.”
 Clippard will continue to get treatment before the team makes any roster moves.

 Indians: OF Delino DeShields didn’t start for the second straight game because of left hip tightness. … C Sandy León was activated from the family medical emergency list.